idlab-discover/pc-webrtc-m2m/README.md

+:warning: This is the new version of our many-to-many volumetric streaming pipeline, this is currently still in development so some things might break.
+If you are looking for the old version you can find by swapping the branch to [old_main](https://github.com/idlab-discover/pc-webrtc-m2m/tree/old_main)

 # Many-to-many WebRTC-based point cloud video conferencing

 In this repository, all files related to a multi-party volumetric video-based system are made available.
 Five parts are considered: